atanupro/JanSatya/README.md

-# JanSatya (v2)
+# JanSatya

-Real-Time Multilingual Fake News and Sentiment Analysis System for Health, Religious, and Social Issues using Machine Learning.
+AI-Based Multilingual Fake News and Sentiment Analysis System for Community Rumor Detection in Health, Religious, and Social Issues.